Sydney baby born without eyes

 Mum-of-two Fiona, 40, says many parents are hesitant to talk about infant blindness because it’s “so hard to cope with”.

-Despite the struggles of caring for a disabled child, Fiona says Archie has helped her live each day to its fullest.What Aussie women want in bed
+Despite the struggles of caring for a disabled child, Fiona says Archie has helped her live each day to its fullest.Sugar 'has same effect on the brain as cocaine'

 “Black blind” is a term for when somebody cannot see anything whatsoever, meaning Archie’s entire world is black.